Write a comment

 How to cook pearl barley porridge in milk

-Pearl barley porridge is rarely seen on our tables, which is absolutely undeserved.
-After all, it ranks high in its content of beneficial substances; moreover, barley porridge is very tasty when prepared correctly.
-Below we will share a tried and tested recipe for milk porridge made with pearl barley.
+Pearl barley porridge is rarely seen on our tables, which is undeserved.
+It ranks high in beneficial substances and is very tasty when prepared correctly.
+Below is a tried recipe for milk porridge with pearl barley.
+Ingredients: peeled pearl barley - 1 cup (200 ml), milk - 1 liter, butter - 30 grams, cream - 100 ml, salt - 0.5 teaspoon, sugar - 0.5 tablespoon.

 Preparation:

 5. Simmer the porridge in a "water bath" for 3 hours.
-Periodically check the water level in the large pot, adding boiling water as needed.
+Periodically check water level in the large pot, adding boiling water as needed.

 How to cook pearl barley porridge in a multicooker